-Save the box you received in April to send your harvest materials back to The Land Institute.
+If your plants are setting seed this year, save the box you received in April to send your harvest materials back to The Land Institute.
 Your package includes a prepaid shipping label for returning materials in October.
 If you lose your label or need another, contact us, and we'll send you a new one.

-Community: In-person and digital
+Community Learning: In-Person and Digital